mattmrq/SE_project/README.md

 # SE_project
 Schneider Electrics project with DSB

-# dowload the datasets from ??? and move it to the data folder
+# download the datasets from ??? and move it to the data folder

 # Creation and activation of the environment with venv
 python3 -m venv SE_env